costa-rica/WhatSticks11DataTools/README.md

 create_df_daily_user_location_consecutive
 - purpose: used to create a user's daily location_id so that weather correlations can be calculated.
 - parameters:
+  - user_id: integer
   - start_date: string in format `%Y-%m-%d`
   - end_date: string in format `%Y-%m-%d`
-  - df_daily_user_location: This is a dataframe of UserLocationDay table filtered on one user.
-Columns are only: date (datetime.date), location_id (integer).
-No duplicate date rows.
+- returns a dataframe with date and location_id